How to Transfer Your Credit Card Balance

 2. Weigh offers for new balance transfer cards

-In addition to looking at your existing credit cards, check to see if you have any pre–qualified offers for a new balance transfer credit card.
-Balance transfer credit cards offer a low introductory rate on balances transfers for a certain period of time.
-Compare any pre-qualified offers you have with other new balance transfer credit cards by checking online or with your current card issuers.
-Consider any introductory rates on balance transfers (and how long those rates will last), any fees assessed for each balance transfer you make, and the APR that will apply after the introductory rate expires.
+You may compare any pre-qualified offers you have with other new balance transfer credit cards by checking online or with your current card issuers.
+Consider any introductory rates on balance transfers, how long those rates will last, applicable fees and the APR that will apply after the introductory rate expires.

-4. Transfer your balances
+3. Transfer your balances

 Disclosure: This article is for educational purposes.
 It is not intended to provide legal, investment, or financial advice and is not a substitute for professional advice.
 It does not indicate the availability of any Citi product or service.
 For advice about your specific circumstances, you should consult a qualified professional.